Cole Holcomb: 2019

-Holcomb was selected by the Washington Redskins in the fifth round (173rd overall) of the 2019 NFL Draft.
-He signed his four-year rookie contract on May 9, 2019.
+Holcomb was selected by the Washington Redskins in the fifth round (173rd overall) of the 2019 NFL draft.
+On May 9, 2019, the Washington Redskins signed Holcomb to a four-year, $2.75 million contract that includes a signing bonus of $234,884.

 In Week 8 against the Minnesota Vikings, Holcomb forced a fumble on wide receiver Stefon Diggs that was recovered by teammate Ryan Anderson in the 19–9 loss.
 In week 12 against the Detroit Lions, Holcomb recorded a team high 13 tackles and sacked Jeff Driskel once in the 19–16 win.

 2020

 In Week 7 against the Dallas Cowboys, Holcomb recorded a sack on Andy Dalton and later intercepted a pass thrown by Dalton during the 25–3 win.

 In Week 16 against the Carolina Panthers, Holcomb led the team with 11 tackles and sacked Teddy Bridgewater once during the 20–13 loss.

 2021

 Holcomb recorded an interception on Jameis Winston in Week 5 of the 2021 season against the New Orleans Saints.
-In Week 14, he recorded eight tackles and intercepted Dak Prescott and returned it 31 yards for his first career touchdown in a 27-20 loss to the Dallas Cowboys.
-He was placed on the COVID-19 reserve list on December 22, 2021 and forced to sit out of the Week 16 game against the Cowboys.
+In Week 14, he recorded eight tackles and intercepted Dak Prescott and returned it 31 yards for his first career touchdown in a 27–20 loss to the Cowboys.
+He was placed on the COVID-19 reserve list on December 22, 2021, and forced to sit out of the Week 16 game against the Cowboys.
 On December 27, he was placed back on the active roster.